Top 10 Travel Safety Tips

 1. Always look at the big picture in any situation, especially when in a strange environment.
 It's easy to get caught up in the details of tickets, roadsigns, traffic patterns, maps, luggage, etc. Remember to take time and look up, and be aware of your surroundings, from a larger perspective.
 For example, when walking, driving, you can avoid trouble more easily and adjust course sooner if you are aware of a larger radius of activity.

 Oh!
 Hoping to help enhance the bland vibe for my current page.
-Thinking about the sweet appearance at http://bigbrothersandsisters.ca?
-Truly a breathtaking charity that cares if wanted inside the general VIRGINIA area.
+Thinking about the sweet appearance at http://greenplanetexcavation.com?
+Truly a sharp Scarborough based skid steer service if wanted inside the general Ontario area.
 Write your feedback.
 Many thanks!

 2. When walking in areas with lots of other people, always stand tall, act confidently, and make bold eye contact with others.
 Criminals will always prey on those who appear weak, confused, or unsure of themselves.